 Again, I know it might sound like a snail’s pace, especially if you have 50 or 60 pounds you want to lose, but shedding 1-2 pounds per week is going to get you to your goal and help you stay there.
 One pound is equivalent to 3500 calories.
 So if you lose 1 pound in a week, that means you’ve eaten 3500 fewer calories that week or burned an extra 3500 calories (or a combo of the two).
 Here’s a fun way to think about it: If you were to hold a pound of fat in your hand, it’s about the size of a small butternut squash.
 Oh, my gourd!
 At that rate, you will have lost 25 squash in six months.
 Bravo!

-2. Weigh yourself no more than once a week
+3. Weigh yourself no more than once a week

-3. Consider taking your body measurements and tracking body fat percentage weekly
+4. Consider taking your body measurements and tracking body fat percentage weekly

-It can take a few weeks for the scale to reflect overall weight loss, especially if you’re exercising and eating a balanced, non-fad diet.
+As we just discussed, it can take a few weeks for the scale to reflect overall weight loss, especially if you’re exercising and eating a balanced, non-fad diet.
 Again, this often means that you’re building muscle.
 So, your fat cells are decreasing in size while your muscle cells are growing and getting more dense.
 If you’ve taken your “before” hip, thigh, waist and arm measurements, as well as your body fat percentage, you’ll likely see all those numbers drop on a weekly basis.
 This lets you know that you’re on the right track at a healthy pace.
 Plus, seeing improvement through this lens boosts your confidence and commitment.
 Crash diets and fad diets typically result in fast weight loss, but you’re losing muscle, not fat.
 So, you may be getting thinner, but your body is less toned.
 And, I assume that’s not one of your goals!

-4. Beware of the things that can hinder weight loss success
+5. Beware of the things that can hinder weight loss success

 Stress is probably the biggest block to weight loss, and being stressed about your weight can really slow down your progress.
 If you’re feeling this way, consider using some relaxing essential oils, routinely getting a good night’s sleep and meditating daily.
 Practices like these will help calm your nerves and promote balanced and long-term weight loss.
 And stress can often be the result of the pressure we place on ourselves.
 Sometimes when we stop trying, things happen naturally—even weight loss.
 Make a promise to yourself that for 3 weeks you’re only going to focus on healthy foods, movement, and getting rest.
 Without unhealthy expectations, you’ll feel better, stress less, adopt healthier habits and focus on your wins, instead of a number.

 A slow metabolism can also make weight loss more of a struggle.
 Check out my metabolism-boosting tips here for ways to help your metabolism work in your favor.
 Most of them are easy things you can incorporate into your everyday life.
 Calorie cycling—eating more calories on some days than others—does the trick for some people.
 And it can be incorporated into your life in a healthy way (keep in mind that I’m not promoting eating a large cheese pizza one one day and only rice cakes the next!).

 If you feel bummed out by the idea of taking a slow approach to weight loss, take this into consideration.
 Rapid weight loss is—believe it or not—a weight loss killer.
 Losing more than 3 or 4 pounds a week is OK for a week or two if you have a great deal of weight to lose, but keeping up this pace not only lowers your metabolism significantly and permanently, it also lowers your nutrient reserves.
 This often leads to energy crashes and cravings, but it can also mean that your weight will be quick to return and more difficult to lose next time.

 Creating a clear-headed and well-paced approach to weight loss is the first step in developing a healthy relationship with your body.
 Now that you have the building blocks, I hope you’ll shift your attention to giving yourself more love and giving your body more time to achieve its goals.